k1nd0ne/ScapyWifi/README.md

 ### The weekness in WPA2-PSK

 As an attacker, we want to find the PSK.
 The flaw in WPA2 is that if we sniff the handshake we have all the necessary elements to calculate our own PMK with a "random" PSK.
-With this PMK and the sniffed ANonce,SNonce and client/AP MAC addresses, we can create our own EPOL frame and calculate it's MIC.
-If our MIC is the same as the Client's, the PSK we tried is good and we figured out the password !
+With this PMK and the sniffed ANonce,SNonce and Client/AP MAC addresses, we can create our own PTK and calculate the associated MIC like if we were the client.
+If our MIC is the same as the client's, the PSK we tried is good and we figured out the password !

 Here is an example of the Attack in the figure bellow :